MicrosoftDocs/SupportArticles-docs/support/system-center/scom/reporting-services-installation-fails.md

 ## Cause

-This issue occurs because there is miscofiguration of the **Data Warehouse Report Deployment Account** and **Data Warehouse Account** runas profiles, which causes problems to data warehouse workflows.
+This issue occurs because there is miscofiguration of the **Data Warehouse Report Deployment Account** and **Data Warehouse Account** Run As profiles, which causes problems to data warehouse workflows.

 ## Resolution

 To fix the issue, reconfigure the profiles as follows:

-### Data Warehouse Report Deployment Account Profile
+### Step 1: Data Warehouse Report Deployment Account profile

 1. Set the Data Warehouse Report Deployment account to be used for the following classes: